ShaneCummings17/rust-projects/README.md

 1. Find the factorial of a number entered by the user. (check for all conditions).

 2. Write a currency converter from Euro to Dollar and vice versa.

+3. Write a program that prints out a triangle from smallest to largest; user inputs bottom number.